Prajin19/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+# EXPERIMENT-NO--04-Distance measurement using Ultrasonic sensor
+## Name: Prajin S
+## Register Number: 212223230151
+## Depratment : Artificial Intelligence and data Sceince
 ## AIM:
 To interface an ultrasonic pair and measure the distance in centimeters , calculate the error